“I would have found myself guilty if I were the jury.”

 Judy also collected an additional $90,000 from a house fire, a few months after her husband’s death.
 Her payment was increased, because she claimed 150 bottles of Chanel perfume were destroyed in the fire.

 Don’t Annoy Judy Buenoano

-Morris moved his family to Trinidad, Colorado in 1977.
-Judy and Michael joined him after Judy collected another insurance from a house fire.
-Judy changed her name to Judias Morris in Colorado.
+Judy and Michael joined Bobby Joe Morris in Colorado, after Judy collected another insurance payment from a house fire.

-Bobby Joe Morris and Judy were suspects in a 1974 murder, committed in Bobby Joe’s hometown of Bewston, Alabama.
-Police found a corpse with a gunshot wound and a slashed throat in a hotel room.
-The case was not solved, because police did not recover a bullet or fingerprints from the crime scene.
+After the police responded to anonymous tip, they found a corpse with a gunshot wound and a slashed throat in a hotel room.
+This case was never solved, because police did not recover a bullet or fingerprints from the crime scene.

 Judy reportedly told Bobby, “The son of a bitch shouldn’t have come up here in the first place.
 He knew if he came up here he was gonna die.”

 On January 4, 1978 Bobby Joe Morris went to San Rafael Hospital after a sudden illness.
 Sadly, the hospital could not diagnose his illness.